Death and bereavement

-Grief and loss are affecting more families’ lives because of the coronavirus.
+Grief and loss has affected more families’ lives because of the coronavirus.
 Even if your family has not lost someone close to you, the news continues to be full of information about people in intensive care and the deaths of people in the UK and around the world.

 This is having an impact on us all and children may be particularly affected.
 Limiting how much news you and your children see, read or hear can help with this.

-Lockdown and social distancing can make feelings associated with grief harder to cope with.
-Depending on your family’s circumstances you may not have been able to say goodbye to a loved one in person, or to attend their funeral.
+Worries about safety and social distancing can make feelings associated with grief harder to cope with.
+Depending on your family’s circumstances, you may not have been able to say goodbye to a loved one in person, or to attend their funeral.
 It may be harder to get the emotional and practical support you need – like time with friends, help with childcare, or with household chores.
 Accepting help from other people can give you the time and space you need to grieve and to help your children through your family’s loss.

 Get practical and emotional support

-Even with lockdown and social distancing, family, friends and services like Parentline can still offer practical and emotional support to help you through your loss.
-It may be helpful to ask a friend to deliver shopping or pre-prepared meals to your door, support you and your children through video-chats or to help with arrangements you may need to make following your loved ones’ death.
+Family, friends and services like Children 1st Parentline can offer practical and emotional support to help you through your loss.
+It may be helpful to ask a friend to deliver shopping or pre-prepared meals to your door, support you and your children through visits or videocalls, or to help with arrangements you may need to make following your loved ones’ death.
 Even the little things can all help give you and your family the time and space you need to grieve.

-Parents and carers tell us that having somebody at Parentline there to listen to them can be a help in itself.
+Parents and carers tell us that having somebody at Children 1st Parentline there to listen to them can be a help in itself.

 We all experience grief differently

-If you don’t know where to turn Parentline can help you and your family.
+If you don’t know where to turn, Children 1st Parentline can help you and your family.